convospot/convospot-www/php/user/pages/01.home/_3_wrapper/3_wrapper.md

         style: style2
         image: knowledge.png
         title: "Leverage and share knowledge"
-        body: "Our AI engine is tailored to each user using customized models.
+        body: "Our AI engine is tailored to each application using customized models.
 It's **only for you**.
 Importing, exporting, and editing knowledge can be as easy as copying and pasting a text file."
         button_url: #
         button_caption: Learn more
     three: